BinaryHeartUS/binaryheartus.github.io/Documentation/MANAGING-CHAPTERS.md

 - Verify the entry exists in `chapters.json`
 - Check that the JSON syntax is valid (no missing commas/brackets)
 - Ensure the icon path is correct

+### Chapter pages showing 404 or wrong content
+- Verify the page folder exists in `src/pages/[chapter-id]/`
+- Check that routes are added to `src/App.tsx`
+- Ensure component imports match the file names and paths
+- Verify the URL path matches the chapter ID (e.g., `/purdue` for Purdue)

 ### Statistics not displaying
 - Verify the entry exists in `chapterStats.json`